No. of Users / People *

 • Currency Exchange Rate

-When creating a Payment against a foreign currency Invoice, these details are shown and the Amount will be calculated in $AUD based on the Exchange Rate applied.
+When creating a Payment against a foreign currency Invoice, these details are shown, and the Amount will be calculated in $AUD based on the Exchange Rate applied.

 First Name*: